Extra-Practice-Code/XPort/README.md

 ### Database tables

-The following commands create a user and table for ethertoff, identified by the defined password.
+Run the following commands in a shell to create a user and table for ethertoff in the database.

 ```bash
 DB_NAME_ETHERTOFF='django'